 (If you’re not familiar with flash sync speed, here’s a summary.
 The shutter is actually made in 2 sections called the front and rear “curtains”.
 First, the front curtain moves off of the sensor, exposing it; then, after the shutter period, the rear curtain moves over the sensor and blocks it.
 During the time the sensor is exposed, the flash can fire any time.
 But, at high shutter speeds, there’s a catch: the rear curtain starts blocking the shutter even before the front curtain has finished exposing it.
 Basically the rear curtain chases the front curtain , at a small distance, and a gap between the curtains sweeps across the sensor.
 If the flash were to fire, only that gap would receive its light – not the full sensor.
 The flash sync speed is the fastest shutter speed where the whole sensor is exposed.
 When flash is enabled, the camera won’t let you use anything faster.)

 On a cloudy day, I had nice diffused light wrapped around the hummingbird – just not enough of it.
 So I popped up that tiny flash, set it to Manual mode, and essentially combined 2 exposures into one shot: one from ambient light via the shutter at 1/200s, and one from the flash.
 Instead of trying to calculate how much light each source contributes, I cut to the chase.
-I set the aperture to f8 for the DOF; chose the highest ISO that would give me a really good image (from 400 to 800); and accepted 1/200s as the shutter speed.
+I set the aperture to f8 or f11 for some DOF; chose the highest ISO that would give me a really good image (maybe 1200); and accepted 1/200s as the shutter speed.
 That combination, by itself, would be an underexposure; and that’s good because I want the flash to predominate.
 I then determined the flash power I wanted by just taking a few test photos of the hummingbird feeder.

 It worked pretty well right out of the box; I got a nice exposure of the entire hummingbird with no lost highlights or deep shadows, and the flash put some extra light right on the front of the bird, which was great.